 However, like other insurance providers, Roost offers multiple pricing options depending on the coverage you desire.
 After you input your property's information, you can select from one of three prices and coverages.
 In any case, after you pay an initial fee, you're responsible for payments only 10 months out of the year.

 Roost's three underwriters operate in all 50 states.
 However, you're only able to purchase coverage if your building's landlord or property manager uses Appfolio.

 Roost Renters Insurance: customer reviews

 Even if your landlord requires you to get renters insurance, you don't have to get Roost if it's available for you.
 Due to the unpredictable amount of complaints that Roost's affiliates get, it could be a good idea to search for other providers in your area once you see Roost's prices.

-If you're not satisfied with Roost's pricing, but you're still interested in trying out an insurance provider with a primarily digital customer interface, you might consider checking out Jetty and Lemonade, two new insurance providers that sell policies that are typically cheaper than their competitors.
+If you're not satisfied with Roost's pricing, but you're still interested in trying out an insurance provider with a primarily digital customer interface, you might consider checking out Lemonade, a new insurance provider that sells policies that are typically cheaper than its competitors.

-Retrieving quotes while shopping from both of these insurers' apps takes about three minutes.
-Plus, with both providers you can easily customize your coverage levels to get a price you want.
-However, like Roost Renters Insurance, Jetty and Lemonade are only available in select states, so you'll have to make sure coverage is available in your area.
+Retrieving quotes while shopping from this insurer's app takes about three minutes.
+Plus, you can easily customize your coverage levels to get a price you want.
+However, like Roost Renters Insurance, Lemonade is only available in select states, so you'll have to make sure coverage is available in your area.